 Pittsburgh City Council City unable to pay ~$5m water bill, selling water infrastructure for $1, and requesting $4.5 for overdue maintenance , and Amy Whipple November 21, 2025

-city-Pittsburgh The sidewalk vendor debate continues, a new electronics, chemical recycling contract and studying city-wide composting , and Amy Whipple November 14, 2025
+City of Pittsburgh The sidewalk vendor debate continues, a new electronics, chemical recycling contract and studying city-wide composting , and Amy Whipple November 14, 2025